Austin DSA’s Homes for All campaign is fighting for deeply affordable housing in Austin, Texas!

 Our Vision

-Fund deeply affordable, green social housing with Austin’s 2026 Infrastructure Bond
+Fund deeply affordable, sustainable, city-owned housing with Austin’s 2026 Infrastructure Bond

 In 2026, voters in Austin will have a chance to vote on an infrastructure bond.
 We hope to influence the direction of this bond to fund a $350 million investment in deeply affordable housing.
-Read below to find out why green, social housing is crucially important.
+Read below to find out why deeply affordable, sustainable, city-owned housing is crucially important.

-Social housing refers to apartment complexes that are owned by the city and/or directly managed by residents.
-Because social housing is accountable to voters and renters, rents can be set at deeply affordable rates to meet people’s housing needs.
+City-owned housing refers to apartment complexes that are owned by the city, and by extension, the public at large.
+Because this housing is accountable to voters and renters, rents can be set at deeply affordable rates to meet people’s housing needs.
 City-owned housing can also enable stronger tenant rights, including protection against evictions.
-You can read more about social housing here.
+You can read more about this concept here.

 The climate crisis is a global emergency.
-Addressing this issue requires fighting for environmental sustainablility at every opportunity.
-“Green” housing means that apartments are constructed in a resource-efficient way to minimize harm to health and the environment.
-You can read more about green infrastructure here.
+Addressing this issue requires fighting for environmental sustainability at every opportunity.
+Sustainable housing means that apartments are constructed in a resource-efficient way to minimize harm to health and the environment.
+You can read more about sustainable infrastructure here.

-Social housing works all over the world!
-One of the most prominent examples is Vienna, Austria, where 60% of residents live in social housing and rents are among the lowest in Europe.
-In Helsinki, Finland, 70% of city land is socially owned and 14% of residents life in social housing.
+City-owned housing works all over the world!
+One of the most prominent examples is Vienna, Austria, where 60% of residents live in city-owned housing and rents are among the lowest in Europe.
+In Helsinki, Finland, 70% of city land is socially owned and 14% of residents live in city-owned housing.
 Unsheltered homelessness in Helsinki is near zero.
-In Singapore, 82% of residents live in social housing, 92% of which is effectively owner-occupied through 99-year ownership titles.
+In Singapore, 82% of residents live in public housing, 92% of which is effectively owner-occupied through 99-year ownership titles.